 Medication Management Review (MMR)

 There are some delays in claims processing for a range of Medication Management Review programs.
 Your payment may be affected.
-The department has received an increased number of claims for payment across these programs.
+The Department has received an increased number of claims for payment across these programs.
 Every effort is being made to ensure claims submitted in accordance with the monthly payment cycle are paid in the regular payment periods.
-To meet the increased demand and ensure claims are processed as quickly as possible, additional ad-hoc payment runs will be conducted each month.
-The department apologises for any inconvenience.
+To meet the increased demand and ensure claims are processed as quickly as possible, additional ad-hoc payment runs will be conducted for a further two months.
+We apologise for any inconvenience.

 Medication Management Review (MMR) programs aim to improve the quality use of medicines and reduce adverse drug events among people using multiple medicines by helping them better understand and manage their medicines.
 These programs include: